How to accept card payments from your vacation rental website

 Payout readiness

-When you are ready to go deeper, continue with the Stripe Connect explainer and the fee model comparison guide.
+When you are ready to go deeper, continue with the Stripe Connect explainer and the monthly fee vs transaction fee guide.